-- 1. The Board of Examiners may impose one of the disciplinary measures set down in paragraph 7 of this article if it establishes that a student, in any exam or exam component has committed fraud, including: - has had any aids/devices, resources, text or notes at his or her disposal, or has used aids and/or (communication) devices that were not explicitly allowed, or that were explicitly forbidden in the exam instructions and/or Rules of Procedures for Exams; - b. has communicated or tried to communicate with another student without permission from an invigilator, examiner, or Board of Examiners member; - c. has copied or attempted to copy from another student, or has provided the opportunity to copy; - d. has collaborated on a graded assignment, paper or practical, whereas this was not explicitly allowed; - e. has posed as someone else or let someone else pose as him/her; - f. has misled, or at least attempted to mislead or provided the opportunity to mislead an invigilator, an examiner, a corrector or the Board of Examiners with respect to the exam; - g. has used an obfuscation method in submitted work that is likely to have the effect that plagiarism checking tools do not work optimally; - h. has disregarded the instructions of the invigilator or the instructions for the exam (component) such that an unfair advantage might have been obtained; - i. has performed actions or omissions which make it impossible in whole or in part to properly evaluate his/her knowledge, understanding and/or skills. - The Board of Examiners may impose one of the disciplinary measures set down in paragraph 7 of this article if it establishes that a student has committed fraud, including: - has falsified the information on mandatory attendance, participation or effort obligation; or had someone else falsify that information; or has signed off on attendance, participation or effort obligation when it was not (fully) met; - b. has falsified exam results; - c. has falsely obtained, or attempted to, access to an exam; - d. has mislead an examiner relating to exam (components), registration, or grading; - e. has facilitated other students to engage in fraud; - f. has fabricated and/or falsified survey or interview answers or research data; - 3.
-The Board of Examiners may impose one of the disciplinary measures set down in paragraph 7 of this article if it establishes that a student has committed plagiarism in any exam, part or component, including: - a. using or copying his/her personal or other people's texts (including code), data, ideas, other materials or thoughts without adequate reference to the source; - b. presenting the structure or central body of thought from others without adequate reference to the source and thus passing it off as his/her own; - c. not clearly indicating in the text (including code), for example via quotation marks or a certain layout, that verbatim or nearly verbatim quotes have been used; - d. paraphrasing the content of his/her own or other people's texts without adequate reference to the source; - copying video, audio or test material, software and program codes from others without adequate reference to the source and thus passing them off as his/her own; - f. copying work from other students and thus passing it off as his/her own;
+- The Board of Examiners may impose one of the disciplinary measures set down in paragraph 7 of this article if it establishes that one or more students, in any exam or exam component have committed fraud, including: - have had any aids/devices, resources, text, software or notes at their disposal, or has used aids and/or (communication) devices that were not explicitly allowed, or that were explicitly forbidden in the exam instructions and/or Rules of Procedures for Exams; - b. have communicated or tried to communicate with another student without permission from an invigilator, examiner, or Board of Examiners member; - has copied or attempted to copy from another student, or have provided the opportunity to copy; - d. have collaborated on a graded assignment, paper or practical, whereas this was not explicitly allowed; - e. have posed as someone else or let someone else pose as them; - f. have misled, or at least attempted to mislead or provided the opportunity to mislead an invigilator, an examiner, a corrector or the Board of Examiners with respect to the exam; - g. have used an obfuscation method in submitted work that is likely to have the effect that plagiarism checking tools do not work optimally; - h. have disregarded the instructions of the invigilator or the instructions for the exam (component) such that an unfair advantage might have been obtained; - i. have performed actions or omissions which make it impossible in whole or in part to properly evaluate their knowledge, understanding and/or skills. - 2.
+The Board of Examiners may impose one of the disciplinary measures set down in paragraph 7 of this article if it establishes that one or more students have committed fraud, including: - a. have falsified the information on mandatory attendance, participation or effort obligation; or had someone else falsify that information; or has signed off on attendance, participation or effort obligation when it was not (fully) met; - b. have falsified exam results; - c. have falsely obtained, or attempted to, access to an exam; - d. have mislead an examiner relating to exam (components), registration, or grading; - e. have facilitated other students to engage in fraud; - f. have fabricated and/or falsified survey or interview answers or research data;